clux/facemaulers/halos-3.md

 Big FU on door?

+### Spire
+Contains final crystal.
+Prismatic wall (30 foot sphere around it - repeat cast with the power of the spine at full power).
+Enormous tree in the center growing with blue roots hooked seemingly into the stone below.

+## Peak; Halos Omphalos

 ## Umnos
 No larger than a regular giant.
 Huge bulging blue muscles and black energy swirling inside of him. large golden cumberbud (belt).